 “We do not only sell coffee, we afford a warm emotion,” says Adriaan de Bruyn, CEO of The Daily Coffee Group, a truly South African business based on world-class standards.
 “Our coffee cafés offer seclusion for a lingering me-time breather, a homely corner to catch up with a friend, an appealing ambience for business discussions and a relaxing setting to treat the family.
 And we have good coffee!”
 De Bruyn adds.

-De Bruyn established his first coffee café in 2013 in Paarl.
+De Bruyn started his first coffee café in 2013 in Paarl.
 “I became frustrated with typical coffee shops which look like one another, even serving the same taste-like-one-another’s coffee.
 It was time to introduce something with appeal,” he says.
 He chose Paarl for this venture, knowing that the town has the biggest number of coffee shops per capita in the Western Cape’s Boland region.
 If he could succeed there, then he would succeed anywhere, was his approach.

 While running the initial The Daily Coffee Cafés himself, did De Bruyn not only make it a priority to personally get to know his clientele, he also created ongoing opportunities to share his coffee knowledge with his customers and, especially, to gain from feedback from them.